MatthieuAdafaly/AQMO/README.md

 There are **four main notebooks** in this project:

 ### 1. `Data_Import.ipynb` (**required first step**)
 This notebook prepares the dataset by importing and processing raw data into a `.pkl` (pickle) file.

 **⚠️ Must be run first** before any further analysis or visualization.

-If you want, you can download the data without a long processing time by running the code below :
+Or if you want, you can download the data without a long processing time by running the code below :

 ```python
 from rudi_node_read.rudi_node_reader import RudiNodeReader